These business terms shall apply to any assignment undertaken by Plesner Advokatpartnerselskab

 Even if external advisers issue invoices directly to Plesner, it is still the Client which is the customer of such external advisers.
 Furthermore, Plesner is not liable for any advice rendered by sub-contractors, including if such sub-contractors or external advisers are retained by us or with our assistance.

 12 Insurance cover and limitation of liability

-Our liability is limited to a maximum of DKK 50 million per assignment.
-However, compensation to a client cannot exceed DKK 100 million for claims advanced or increased during the same or the immediately following calendar year.
-Our liability does not comprise financial consequential losses, including, but not limited to, operating loss, loss of data, lost time, lost earnings, goodwill, image, etc., or any other indirect loss.
+The aggregate liability for Plesner and the attorneys assisting on a case is in any event limited to a max-imum of total DKK 75 million per assignment, see section 124b of the Danish Administration of Justice Act.
+However, compensation to a client cannot exceed DKK 150 million for claims advanced or increased during the same or the immediately following calendar year.
+Our liability does not comprise financial consequential losses, including, but not limited to, operating loss, loss of data, lost time, lost earnings, goodwill, reputation, etc., or any other indirect loss.

 Plesner is subject to the general rules on complaints issued by the Danish Bar and Law Society.

 If the client is not satisfied with our assistance or our fees, the client will be asked to contact the partner in charge of the matter or the partner responsible for the client relation.
 If the client and the partner in charge of the matter or the partner responsible for the client relation are unable to resolve the issue, Plesner's managing partner will be called upon to ensure that the complaint is processed in accordance with our internal procedures, which will imply that the assessment of one or more other experienced partners not involved in the matter will be obtained in order to resolve the matter amicably.